isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

 =====================================

 This hook library is under development and currently provides no functionality.
-Once complete it will provide :iscman:`kea-dhcp4` with the ability to carry out ping checks of candiate addresses prior to offering them in leases to clients.
+Once complete it will provide :iscman:`kea-dhcp4` with the ability to carry out ping checks of candidate addresses prior to offering them in leases to clients.

 .. note::